valkey-io/valkey-doc/docs/data-types/lists.md

 lists implemented by linked lists (where the operation requires an amount of work proportional to the index of the accessed element).

-Redis Lists are implemented with linked lists because for a database system it is crucial to be able to add elements to a very long list in a very fast way.
+Valkey Lists are implemented with linked lists because for a database system it is crucial to be able to add elements to a very long list in a very fast way.
-Another strong advantage, as you'll see in a moment, is that Redis Lists can be taken at constant length in constant time.
+Another strong advantage, as you'll see in a moment, is that Valkey Lists can be taken at constant length in constant time.

 When fast access to the middle of a large collection of elements is important, there is a different data structure that can be used, called sorted sets.
 Sorted sets are covered in the [Sorted sets](/docs/data-types/sorted-sets) tutorial page.

-### First steps with Redis Lists
+### First steps with Valkey Lists

 The `LPUSH` command adds a new element into a list, on the left (at the head), while the `RPUSH` command adds a new